FHA Loan Requirement & Fundamentals

 FHA loans require a down payment of 3.5%, and closing costs in Ocala can add another 4 to 6 percent of the loan amount depending on the size of your loan.
 So together, you are looking at about 7.5% to 9.5% of the purchase price needed for cash to close.
 There are ways that your Landmark Mortgage Planner can help you reduce this burden if cash to close is an issue for you.

 One of the ways we can help reduce the amount of cash you will need to close on your FHA loan, is through the use of gifts.
-Some lenders require the gift to be from a relative, but some are loosening up on this requirement and allowing the gift to come from anyone.
+The gift needs to be from a relative or someone that we can establish a close relationship to you, the borrower.
 There are no limitations as to the percentage of the gift – the donor is allowed to pay for the entire down payment and all closing costs.
 We will have to document the source of the funds through a gift letter and a verification from the giver’s bank.

 Regardless of where the money is coming from, we will have to show the source and prove that the money has been there for at least 2 months.
 The underwriter will look to see if there are any deposits that are not payroll related.
 So if you sell the boat (or make any other deposits outside of your regular paycheck), make sure you document it before you deposit it.
-A good way to be sure you don’t miss anything is to keep a copy of every piece of paper that goes through your hand.
+A good way to be sure you don’t miss anything is to keep a paper trail for any deposits that go into your account.
 In the case of the boat sale – a copy of the title, the check from the buyer, and the deposit slip.
 This documentation is required by federal law to cut down on mortgage fraud and potential money laundering.

 FHA loans also allow seller concessions up to 6% of the sales price.
 Seller concessions are when the seller pays some or all of your closing costs for you.
-Sometimes on foreclosed properties, the selling bank is only willing to pay 3%.
-Don’t let this confuse you – FHA allows 6% if you are able to get it.
 Asking for closing costs from the seller, especially on an FHA loan in today’s market, is pretty common.
 So don’t feel like you are presenting a weaker offer if it includes closing costs from the seller.
 You are asking the seller to reduce the price you are offering by the amount of the closing costs however, so you may want to adjust the offering price to be competitive especially if there is more than one offer.
 Even if you have the cash to pay for closing costs yourself, it may be smarter to ask for the seller concession anyway, because you can keep some cash in your pocket after closing.

 There are other ways that we can help reduce the amount of cash needed to close – Consult a Landmark Mortgage Planner to learn how.